 Introduction to Geometry

-We live in a three-dimensional world, a reality that can be best understood through geometry.
-Geometry unlike what is often thought is not just about theorems and proofs.
+Geometry is the branch of mathematics concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogues.
+We live in a three-dimensional world, a reality that is best understood through Geometry.
+Geometry is not just about theorems and proofs.
 It is also about understanding the relationship between shapes, recognising patterns, making connections and logical decisions.
-Geometry is about developing spatial ability.
+Spatial ability is closely related to the understanding of geometry.